-5.1.3 Members should follow the Data Quality Objectives specified by the GAW Programme for the individual variables observed.
+6.1.3 Members should follow the Data Quality Objectives specified by the GAW Programme for the individual variables observed.

-5.1.4 Members should establish and operate their GAW stations such that they satisfy the station requirements specified in Attachment 5.1 to this section.
+6.1.4 Members should establish and operate their GAW stations such that they satisfy the station requirements specified in Attachment 6.1.

-5.1.5 Members operating GAW stations shall undertake long-term and uninterrupted operation with stability and continuity of data collection that is adequate for purpose outlined in 5.2.1.
+6.1.5 Members operating GAW stations shall undertake long-term and uninterrupted operation with stability and continuity of data collection that is adequate for purpose outlined in 6.2.1.

-5.2.
-Design, planning and evolution
+6.2.
+Design, Planning and Evolution

-5.2.1 Members should design, plan and further evolve their GAW observing network and stations to address the user requirements and, in particular those that concern key environmental issues and application areas, including but not limited to the following areas:
+6.2.1 Members should design, plan and further evolve their GAW observing network and stations to address the user requirements and, in particular those that concern key environmental issues and application areas, including but not limited to the following areas: